School of Prof & Extd Studies

 Iris Krasnow is a full-time professor of Journalism.
 She was born and raised in Oak Park, Illinois.
 She became the fashion writer for the Dallas Times Herald, then moved to United Press International in Washington, D.C. for the position of national feature writer.
 At UPI, Krasnow specialized in celebrity profiles, including Yoko Ono, Billy Graham, Ted Kennedy, Elie Wiesel and Queen Noor of Jordan.

-Her greatest passions are teaching students to write well and raising her four teenage sons.
+Her greatest passions are teaching students to write with a clear and powerful voices, and her four

 - Favorite Spot on Campus